 About This Game

 Jingjie: Probability Cloud - Nagumo's Dilemma is a Pacific carrier command simulation set against the carrier battles of World War II.
-"Nagumo" refers to Chuichi Nagumo, the Japanese admiral who commanded the First Air Fleet during the opening Pacific War operations and the Battle of Midway.
-The game is not a biography or a celebration of any wartime regime; it uses this historical command problem as a frame for uncertainty, delayed reports, deck pressure, and decisions made before the truth is fully known.
+"Nagumo" refers to Chuichi Nagumo, commander of the First Air Fleet during the opening Pacific War operations and the Battle of Midway.
+The game is not a biography or a celebration of any wartime regime; it uses this historical command problem as a frame for uncertainty, delayed reports, flight-deck pressure, and decisions made before the truth is fully known.

-You are not piloting aircraft or clicking through a fully revealed map.
-You are reading contact reports, judging confidence, managing a flight deck, and deciding when an uncertain position is good enough to risk a strike.
+You do not pilot aircraft or command from a fully revealed map.
+You read contact evidence, judge confidence, age, and error area, manage carrier operations, and decide when an uncertain position is good enough to risk a strike.

 - Imperfect intelligence instead of an omniscient map.